 Taimour practises in immigration, public law, inquests and human rights.

-Taimour's immigration work covers the full range of tribunal appeals, specialising in asylum and deportation.
-He is also regularly instructed in judicial reviews in both the High Court and the Upper Tribunal, including urgent challenges to removal, unlawful detention, Dublin III transfers, certifications, trafficking decisions and disputed age-assessments.
-He has particular expertise in Somalia, Iraq, Afghanistan and Middle East claims.
+Taimour's immigration work covers the full range of appeals, specialising in asylum and deportation.
+He is also regularly instructed in judicial reviews in both the High Court and the Upper Tribunal, including urgent challenges to removal, unlawful detention, Dublin III transfers, certifications, NRM trafficking decisions and failures to provide asylum accommodation.

 Taimour is public access accredited and welcomes direct enquiries from members of the public seeking advice or representation.
 He successfully assists clients with exclusions, PBS challenges and visit visa refusals.